petripaavola/Intune/Reports/README.md

-# Intune HTML reports (updating page at the moment, stay tuned for updates soon! :)
+# Intune HTML reports - Check updated Intune App Assignment Report
 Reports which we don't have in Intune (at least at this time)

 Quick links to reports: